peterzen/goresolver/README.md

 * Performs the cryptographic verification of the `RRSIG` of the `DNSKEY` RRset with the public KSK
 * Checks the validity period of the `RRSIG` records

-Following these cryptographic verifications, the package then verifies the chain of trust by walking up the delegation chain and checking the public `DNSKEY` RRs against the `DS` records in the parent zones, up to the TLD zone.
+Following these cryptographic verifications, the package then validates the authentication chain by walking up the delegation chain, checking the public `DNSKEY` RRs against the `DS` records in each parent zone, up to the TLD zone.
 (For a more in-depth description of how DNSSEC works, see [this guide](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/).)

-In case of any validation errors, the method return a non-nil `err` value, and an empty result set.
+In case of any validation errors, the method returns a non-nil `err` value, and an empty result set.

+`goresolver` does not yet implement denial of existence validation using `NSEC` or `NSEC3` records.

 ## Documentation

 ```Go